 Crossing of the Equator in Uganda, and again in Kenya before ending the Adventure in Nairobi

-Riders must be experienced and comfortable riding in a variety of road and traffic conditions, but it is not necessary to have experience riding on unpaved surfaces.
-This trip uses the best roads available and avoids roads requiring technical skill.
-Riding on gravel is very limited.
+Riders must be experienced and comfortable riding in a variety of road and traffic conditions.
+This trip uses the best paved roads available.
+Riding on gravel or unpaved roads is very limited.

 This premium-level Adventure is especially suitable for experienced two-up riders.
 A comfortable support vehicle will be available for non-riding companions (or “sometimes” riding companions) as well as a trailer for transporting luggage and a spare motorcycle.